fZpHr/solong_42/README.md

 Once completed, compile and launch the game to play and test your creation.

 So Long is a fun project that allows you to apply your programming skills and create an interactive 2D game.

+*For more information, please refer to the subject in the git.*
 ## Installation

 To install So Long, follow the steps below: